BalloonBox-Inc/near-oracle-contracts/README.md

 ```

 Some -but not all- Smart Contracts (e.g., SCRT Network, NEAR Protocol, etc.) compile to WebAssembly (Wasm) and that's why we add the toolchain for Rust.
 > :no_entry_sign: Note: NEAR never uses `cargo run`.
 Why?
-Because smart contracts are technically libraries and not binaries, so some blockchains, like NEAR choose not to compile a contract via commonly used Rust commands, like `cargo run`.
+Because smart contracts are technically libraries and not binaries, so some blockchains, like NEAR, choose not to compile a contract via commonly used Rust commands, like `cargo run`.

 ## Prep smart contract